 Witch.
 Werewolf.
 Alpha.
 Mate.

 I was stronger than this.
 I didn’t need to let myself be trapped.
 I could find a way out.
 If I could smell Dastien, then he was near, even if our bond made it feel like we were far away.
-Which meant I was in my own mind.
+Which meant I was in my own mind, under mental and spiritual attack.
+But it wasn’t physical.

-If I was in my own mind, then I wasn’t totally lost.
-I was home.
-I just had to kick whoever this was out of my head.
+If I was in my own mind, then I just had to kick whoever this was out of my head.

-First thing’s first.
-I started building up my mental barriers one by one.
+First things first.
+I kept my eyes squeezed shut against the burning light and started building up my mental barriers one by one.
 I pictured a brick wall, but that wasn’t enough.
-I could still feel this thing’s magic slithering up my arms, and I needed that greasy feeling gone.
+I could still feel this thing’s magic slithering up my arms like a thousand oil-slicked snakes.

-I replaced it with an igloo made of bricks laid three thick.
+I built a second barrier outside the wall, forming an igloo made of concrete bricks laid three thick.
 I made sure to keep my tie to Dastien present in my mind so that I wouldn’t accidentally cut off my lifeline to him.

-Slowly, the light started to fade to a normal level, revealing Dastien standing in front of me.
-He was reaching a hand out to me.
+Slowly, the light started to fade to a normal level.
+I blinked my eyes open, revealing Dastien standing in front of me.

 “You okay?”
-Dastien stared down at me, wearing a pair of green scrubs that I’d never seen before.
+Dastien was wearing a pair of green scrubs that I’d never seen before.
 A little worry line appeared between his brows, but I couldn’t feel his worry.
 “Need help with that?”

 Couldn’t sense Dastien’s feelings?
 No smells?
 White canvas shoes?